mystsoftware/myst-help-center/platform-configuration/i-have-existing-environments-i-built-outside-of-myst-how-can-i-bring-them-into-the-control-of-myst.md

 #### Obtaining the IDs of referenced resources

-When using the CLI Introspection Agent, at times, you may need to provide IDs to reference existing components withing MyST Studio.
+When using the CLI Introspection Agent, at times, you may need to provide IDs to reference existing components within MyST Studio.
 Common use cases for doing this are as follows:
-- If you want your Platform Blueprint to reference a specific [Compute Definition](https://docs.rubiconred.com/myst-studio/infrastructure/compute-definitions/) other than the default one that comes with MyST Studio.
+- Customising the Platform Blueprint introspection to reference a specific [Compute Definition](https://docs.rubiconred.com/myst-studio/infrastructure/compute-definitions/) other than the default one that comes with MyST Studio.
-- If you want your Platform Model to reference a specific [Environment Type](https://docs.rubiconred.com/myst-studio/infrastructure/environment-types/) other than the default "CI" environment type that comes out-of-the-box with MyST Studio.
+- Customising the Platform Model introspection to reference a specific [Environment Type](https://docs.rubiconred.com/myst-studio/infrastructure/environment-types/) other than the default "CI" environment type that comes out-of-the-box with MyST Studio.
-- If you have already introspected a Platform Blueprint and a Platform Model and now want to introspect a different Platform Model but reference the previous Platform Blueprint.
-For example, if you introspected the Blueprint and Model for Production and now want to introspect UAT Model while reusing the same Blueprint.
+- Ensuring consistency between environments.
+In this case, you may have a Platform Blueprint and a Platform Model and now want to introspect a different Platform Model but reference the previous Platform Blueprint.
+For example, if you introspected the Blueprint for Production and now want to introspect the UAT Model while reusing the same Blueprint to ensure consistency of common (non-environment specific) settings with what is in production.
-- If you want the introspection to automatically create the hosts and credential resources in an existing Infrastructure Provider as part of the Platform Model introspection.
+- Advanced customisation to the translation between the WebLogic Domain model and the abstract MyST model which allows the domain to be lifted and shifted.

 The ID for a given resource can be obtained from the URL of the resource in MyST Studio.
 Below are detailed steps for obtaining the ID for given resources